0xProject/0x-staking-pool-registry/README.md

 ## Submission Process

-1. Fork this repository.
+1. Clone this repository.
+Create a new branch called 'newpool/add_<your_pool_name>'.
 2. Add your logo image in a web-safe format (GIF, JPEG, or PNG) to the `logos` folder.
 3. Install [yarn](https://yarnpkg.com) and run `yarn install`
 4. Generate a UUID for your relayer by running `yarn generate:uuid`.
 5. Add an entry to `staking_pools.json` for each of your pools under the correct Chain ID.
 The outermost keys are Chain IDs, and the correct format for nested entries is "<pool ID>": uuid.
 6. Add an entry to `pool_metadata.json` that complies with the metadata JSON schema in [`schemas.ts`](./schemas.ts)
 7. Run `yarn test` to verify that your entries pass schema validation.
-8. Submit PR for approval
+8. Push your branch to the remote repo and submit a PR for approval.

 A sample submission: